-- □ There are three separate programs within Emory Law's overall Externship Program:
+- □ There are three separate programs within Emory Law's overall Externship Program. - □ These are the General Program, Small Firm Externship Program, and the Summer Externship Program. - $\square$ Each of these are explained in more detail below.

-- General Program

-- Small Firm Externship Program

-- Summer Externship Program

-- □ Each of these are explained in more detail below.

 Emory's General Program